Zireael07/The-Veins-of-the-Earth-original/MODDING.md

 No threat?
 We crit on a 20. threat 1 - crit on 19-20. threat 2 - crit on 18-20. threat 3 - crit on 17-20.
 critical -> by how much do we multiply the damage on a critical hit.
 If not present, it's x2

-Flags, like martial = true, simple = true or polearm = true, define whether some feat effects apply to this weapon.
+Flags, like martial = true, simple = true or reach = true, define whether some feat/talent effects apply to this weapon.

 Armor
 slot = BODY -> armor